 ro file system is exported with read-only permission (de- fault). rw file system is exported with read-write permission. root_squash This makes sure that the user root of the given ma- chine does not have root specific permissions on this file system.
 This is achieved by assigning user ID 65534 to users with user ID 0 (root).
-This user ID should be set to nobody no_root_squash Does not assign user ID 0 to user ID 65534 (default). link_relative Converts absolute links (those beginning with '/') to a sequence of '/'.
+This user ID should be set to nobody no_root_squash Does not assign user ID 0 to user ID 65534 (default). link_relative Converts absolute links (those beginning with $'/'$ ) to a sequence of $'/'$ .
 This is only useful if the whole file system of a machine is mounted (default). link_absolute Symbolic links remain untouched. map_identity User IDs are exactly the same on both client and server (default). map-daemon Client and server do not have matching user IDs.
 This tells nfsd to create a conversion table for user IDs. ugidd is required for this to work.

-Table 9.12: Permissions for Exported File Systems
+Table 10.12: Permissions for Exported File Systems

-Your exports file might look like File 40.
+Your exports file might look like File 53.

 '''

-/etc/exports

-/home
+#

+#

+//etc/exports

+#

-sun(rw) venus(rw)
+//home sun(rw) venus(rw)

+/usr/X11 sun(ro) venus(ro)

 /usr/lib/texmf sun(ro) venus(rw)

-earth(ro,root_squash)
+/ earth(ro,root_squash)

-/home/ftp (ro)
+//home/ftp (ro)

 End of exports

 '''

-File 40: /etc/exports
+File 53: /etc/exports